Casagrand Moondance Kumbalgodu - 504 Homes Across 8.6 Acres

-Casagrand Kumbalgodu is an 8.25-acre gated residential community of 504 apartments on Mysore Road at Kumbalgodu, south-western Bengaluru.
-Developed by Casagrand — one of South India's most consistent residential builders — the project comprises three low-rise B+G+4 wings and a spread of 1, 2, 3 Affordable and 3 Superior BHK configurations priced from Rs.
-86.22 Lakhs all-inclusive for the 1,175 sqft 2 BHK.
+Casagrand Moondance Kumbalgodu is an 8.6-acre low-rise gated residential community of 504 apartments off Mysore Road in Kumbalgodu, south-western Bengaluru.
+Developed by Casagrand - one of South India's most consistent residential builders - the project is laid out as B+G+4 low-rise wings around 3 grand central courtyards and 4.5 acres of open space, offering 2 BHK (1,171–1,470 sqft) and 3 BHK (1,641–1,866 sqft) configurations priced from ₹75 Lakhs at a ₹5,399/sqft offer rate.
+RERA: PRM/KA/RERA/1251/310/PR/200526/008667.
+In the same Bengaluru market, Century WinningKind helps frame how another project presents scale, location logic, and the trade-offs a household should resolve before shortlisting.

 B+G+4Low-Rise Format